-If you are returning the application in person, please bring it along with proof of family income to the Hospital Cashier’s office.
-Office located near the Emergency Department at the hospital.
+If you are returning the application in person, please bring it along with proof of family income to the Hospital Admitting Department.
 Hours of operation are Monday through Friday 8:am through 4:00pm.

 Please call the Patient Financial Services Department at 631.654.7130 or 631.654.7140 if you have any questions regarding this process.

 Patient can seek to apply for financial assistance within 90 days from the date of service.
 The completed application must be submitted within 240 days from the date of the first billing notice.

 The completed signed application listing all family members, must be filled out and returned to the Patient Financial Services department along with the following: